 To ensure each trip unfolds smoothly, WomanTours relies on a custom FileMaker Pro application built by eXcelisys.
-The Tour-Tracker enables WomanTours to manage customer data and relationships; track registrations and payments; allocate resources like support vehicles and rental bikes; assign tour leaders; organize lodging arrangements, restaurant reservations, vendor information and trip itineraries; and manage pre-trip packet mailings.
+This bike tour operator software enables WomanTours to manage customer data and relationships; track registrations and payments; allocate resources like support vehicles and rental bikes; assign tour leaders; organize lodging arrangements, restaurant reservations, vendor information and trip itineraries; and manage pre-trip packet mailings.

 When Marchand took over, she inherited an eXisting FileMaker Pro custom application that came via a subscription service.
 Almost immediately, she saw opportunities for improvement.
 Marchand understood FileMaker Pro — she had taken classes and utilized an intricate FileMaker Pro app at Terry.
 She tried to make the existing solution work for her but struggled getting the reports she needed.
-Seeing firsthand the limitations of a subscription service, Marchand opted to pursue building her own custom FileMaker Pro app and hired eXcelisys.
+Seeing firsthand the limitations of a subscription service, Marchand opted to build her own custom bike tour operator software system and hired eXcelisys.